OTBU Resources

 OSSTF Book Club

 This year’s theme is Asian Canadians.
 You can buy a paper or digital copy and get reimbursed by us!
 Check out the attached poster for details.
 Sign up and register!
-The next book meeting is being held in May!
+The next book meeting is being held on May 12th at 4pm!
 You can attend virtually or in person!

 The next book is called “This is Amiko, Do You Copy?”
 You can get this as a physical book or an audio book and save your receipts until the book club meeting date.